VenomX-Meku/VenomX-Meku/README.md

 ---

 ## 📌 Featured Projects
+-## Featured Projects

-- [CalculatorApp](https://github.com/venapp22/CalculatorApp) – Simple calculator built with Kotlin
+- [CalculatorApp](https://github.com/VenomX-Meku/ven-meku-calculator) – A simple calculator built with Kotlin
+-  (🚧 Work in Progress 🚧)
 - More projects coming soon...

+This is a simple calculator app built with **Kotlin**.
+Currently under development — updates will be added soon.

+Stay tuned!

 ---